 …These clauses, properly understood, may be reduced to one — the total alienation of each associate, together with all his rights, to the whole community; for, in the first place, as each gives himself absolutely, the conditions are the same for all; and, this being so, no one has any interest in making them burdensome to others.
 Moreover, the alienation being without reserve, the union is as perfect as it can be, and no associate has anything more to demand: for, if the individuals retained certain rights, as there would be no common superior to decide between them and the public, each, being on one point his own judge, would ask to be so on all; the state of nature would thus continue, and the association would necessarily become inoperative or tyrannical.

-Next to the famous passage of Rousseau, Voltaire mark down:
+Next to this famous passage of Rousseau, Voltaire marks down:

 "All of this is wrong.
 I do not give myself completely to my fellow citizens.
 I do not give the right to kill me and rob me by the majority.
-I obey to help my fellow citizens and to get their assistance, to do justice and receive by right.
+I obey to help my fellow citizens and to get their assistance, to do justice and to receive it.
 There is no other agreement."

 Voltaire opposes total subjugation of the individual by the state.
 "As soon as this multitude is so united in one body, it is impossible to offend against one of the members without attacking the body, and still more to offend against the body without the members resenting it."

 Voltaire wittily objects: "Poor reasoning.
-If Jean-Jacques is punished with the rod, whether it means that the Republic would be whipped?".
+If Jean-Jacques is punished with the rod, does it means that the Republic would be whipped?"

-In the chapter «The People» Rousseau speaks of Russia.
-Unlike Voltaire, he was very skeptical about the activities of Peter I and gives a pessimistic outlook on the future of Russia and Europe:
+In the chapter “The People” Rousseau speaks of Russia.
+Unlike Voltaire, he was very skeptical about the activities of Peter I and gave a pessimistic outlook on the future of Russia and Europe: